 His overseas tours included Iraq, Afghanistan and Korea, and it was during a deployment that he began formulating his brewery concept.
 Born in Highgate, Vermont, on the border with Quebec, Canada, he launched his business in St. Albans, a small, scenic city on Lake Champlain about a dozen miles south of his boyhood home.
 Vermont was fiercely proud of being the 14th state admitted to the union, and Gagner honors that history in his brewery's name.

 Deployments take a toll, and like many military members, he missed a significant number of early milestones with his young family.
 The connection to family is evident around the newly-expanded brewery, built from a converted old bowling alley.

 Business is soaring.
-Gagner plans to begin bottling and canning on site soon, and a new taproom is pulling in customers.
+Gagner plans to begin on-site bottling and canning on site soon, operations soon and a new taproom is pulling in customers.
 His beers are sold in many local restaurants and bars.
 Distribution is growing throughout Vermont and recently expanded into Boston.

-Gagner's entrepreneurial advice: Active-duty troops, reservists and veterans should be confident when they consider making the leap into entrepreneurship.
-“Soldiers, or anyone else coming out of the service, who are willing to work harder and not be denied, will be successful,” he said.
+Gagner's entrepreneurial advice: Active-duty troops, reservists and veterans or current active duty and Reserve Component service members should be confident when they consider making the leap into entrepreneurship.
+"Soldiers, or anyone else coming out of the service, who are willing to work harder and not be denied, will be successful," he said.

 VETERAN BEER CO.